-13 July 2011 Overseas and service personnel voters will be given more time to return their ballot papers under proposals to extend the electoral…
+Overseas and service personnel voters will have more time to return their ballot papers under proposals to extend the electoral timetable.

 Overseas and service personnel voters will be given more time to return their ballot papers under proposals to extend the electoral timetable published today by the government.